guillaumeeb/isae-supaero-aibt103-bigdata/src/13_Dask_On_Cloud.md

 # Context

-Dask:
+Dask

 - #1 Distributed processing tool in Python
 - Distributed Dataframe and Arrays
 - We'll see more of it tomorrow

 Pangeo

 - Community of (geo)scientists and developers
 - Tackling big data problems: analysing simulations or sensor data
-- Building a Pangeo platform:
+- Providing recipes to build a Pangeo platform:
   - Jupyterhub
   - Dask
   - Xarray